 Aussies with a Revolut account can choose from three subscription-based pricing options, including $0 per month for a Standard account, $13.99 per month for a Premium account or $22.99 per month for a Metal account.

 You may wonder whether neobanks, digital banks and other fintechs like Revolut can really pose a threat to the big banks, but Mozo’s banking expert, Peter Marshall believes the big banks shouldn’t be quick to dismiss these challengers.

 “Revolut already has an established European market and when you combine this with the all the flak major banks have copped since the Royal Banking Commission and with some not passing on the RBA rate cut, big banks should be sweating over innovative fintechs like this,” he said.

 Founded in 2015, before reaching Australian shores and nestling its headquarters in Melbourne, Revolut had already attracted 5 million customers over 30 European markets, and raised $US336 million ($AUD486 million) from venture capital firms.
 The firm is currently valued at $US1.7 billion ($AUD2.4 billion).

 It’s only a matter of time before we see the true impact of Revolut in Australia.
-Watch this space as we keep updated.
+Watch our fintech space as we keep updated.